DipenduECE/Arduino-based-human-following-robot-/README.md

 # Arduino-based-human-following-robot-
 The primary goal of my work was to design and fabricate a  robot that not only tracks the target but also moves towards it while doing the tracking.
+So,  in this project, I have implemented two IR sensors and one ultrasonic sensor for tracking  purposes and I have used 4 TT gear motors with a motor driver module for movement of the  robot along the object.
+In order the track the location of the robot, a GPS tracker is also  used in this project.
+Some of the real world applications of the robot are studied and some  of the future improvements related to the robot are also studied.